codeflow01/The_Non-Invasive_Neck_Imaging_Tool_Project/README.md

 ```

 ### Starting the Frontend Application
-After installing the dependencies, you can start the application with the following command:
+After installing the dependencies, start the frontend application with the following command:
 ```bash
 npx expo start
 ```

 ### Starting the Server Application
-Under the server directory, you can start the server application with the following command:<br><br>
+In the server directory, start the server application with the following command:<br><br>
 Step 1: Activating the Python virtual environment
 ```bash
 source venv/bin/activate